How much carbon can you save by cycling to work?

 Carbon-free commuting?

-There’s no such thing as carbon-free travel.
+There’s no such thing as totally carbon-free travel.
 But not all modes of transport were created equal when it comes to carbon emissions.
 Cycling emits the least amount of carbon, even compared to walking.
 This is more so for e-cycles.
 This might sound surprising, but there’s research to back it up.

 The European Cyclists’ Federation (ECF) calculated and compared the carbon dioxide emissions of cycling, driving a car or taking the bus, taking into account manufacturing, fuelling and number of passengers.